PurpleBlueAloeVera/aloe-promptifier/README.md

 ## Features
 - Anything you type in additions, will be appended to your prompt after a trigger word is detected
-- Multiple detections = multiple additions
+- Multiple detections = multiple additions (But they do not duplicate, no worries)
 - No need for symbols, or anything.
 The trigger words will add whatever you assign to them automatically.
 (LoRAs, prompts, anything)

 ## Work in progress. . .